Kelvin probe force microscope: Applications

 SKP has been used to investigate the surface potential of materials used in solar cells, with the advantage that it is a non-contact, and therefore a non-destructive technique.
-It can be used to determine the electron affinity of different materials in turn allowing the energy level overlap of conduction bands of differing materials to be determined.
-The energy level overlap of these bands is related to the surface photovoltage response of a system.
+A more recent advancement in KPFM is High-Definition Kelvin Force microscopy (HD-KFM), which enables improved spatial resolution and reduced measurement artifacts through a single-pass scanning approach and optimized tip–sample distance control.
+HD-KFM has been applied to map surface potential variations in nanocomposites and electronic materials with high precision.
+For instance, it has been used to examine the dispersion of carbon nanomaterials in electrically conductive epoxy adhesives, revealing correlations between surface potential distribution and the formation of conductive networks.
+It can be used to determine the electron affinity of different materials, thereby enabling analysis of energy level alignment in conduction bands of composite systems.
+This alignment is closely related to surface photovoltage response and device efficiency.

 As a non-contact, non-destructive technique SKP has been used to investigate latent fingerprints on materials of interest for forensic studies.
 When fingerprints are left on a metallic surface they leave behind salts which can cause the localized corrosion of the material of interest.
 This leads to a change in Volta potential of the sample, which is detectable by SKP.
 SKP is particularly useful for these analyses because it can detect this change in Volta potential even after heating, or coating by, for example, oils.

 SKP has been used to analyze the corrosion mechanisms of schreibersite-containing meteorites.
 The aim of these studies has been to investigate the role in such meteorites in releasing species utilized in prebiotic chemistry.